fjvallarino/monomer/docs/tutorials/external/01-optics.md

 {-# LANGUAGE MultiParamTypeClasses #-}
 ```

-Also needed is the corresponding import:
+The main module of the library should be imported too:

 ```haskell
 import Control.Lens
 ```

-The next step is creating your data types.
+The next step is defining your data types (notice the underscore prefix):

 ```haskell
 data Address = Address {